A typical Russian folk orchestra will usually feature the Domra, Balalaika, Bayan, Zhaleika, various other woodwind instruments and percussion.

-The adjacent photo shows, on the left, a typical five row, 120 bass bayan.
+This photo shows, on the left, a typical five-row, 120-bass bayan.
 On the right is an accordion.
 Both instruments are used in the orchestra.